Comic Art Classes

 If you or a family member are showing symptoms please do not attend the physical classes and follow current guidelines.

-Antibacterial hand gel is available for visitors to use at the side door and on each floor of the building, including in the classroom itself.
-Handwashing facilities are accessible for the children in the disabled toilet next to the classroom.
+Antibacterial gel is available for visitors to use and handwashing facilities are accessible for the children in the toilet next to the classroom.

 I will also disinfect the chairs and tables myself before and after each session.